-This corner shop is a non-for-profit changing space in Leith, Edinburgh, hosting local artists, makers and gardeners, with an eye on the wider world.
-Events/residencies/shop pop-ups are in occupation during 2022.
+This corner shop is a not for profit, changing space, in Leith, Edinburgh.
+It hosts mostly local artists, makers and gardeners with an eye to the wider world.
+Events/residencies/shop pop-ups are in occupation throughout 2023.

 Come and visit.